 “Sunstone” (thought to be Iceland spar) is speculated to have been an important navigational aid for Vikings sailing the North Atlantic under cloudy conditions.
 Using its polarizing qualities, sailors could determine the position of the sun within a few degrees.
 More recently, Iceland spar is being used in research to make objects invisible in visible light.

 As rockhounding gained in popularity a number of gem and mineral clubs and societies sprouted up throughout Southern California and beyond.
-Men, women and children—entire families equally participated in weekend field trips to remote desert locations in search of rare mineral treasures for their rock garden, display cabinet or as conversational pieces shared over happy hours.
+Men, women and children—entire families equally participated in weekend field trips to remote desert locations in search of rare mineral treasures for their rock garden, display cabinet or as conversational pieces shared during happy hour.
 Some collectors specialized in gathering mineral specimens featuring optical properties, while others sought only those displaying phosphorescent or other similar traits.
 Mineralogical tours were promoted as a healthy and satisfying way to spend time outdoors.

-The tools of rockhounding have always included a prospector’s pick, sample bag, magnifying glass, handbook for identification, a “hardness set” for determining degree of hardness from 1 to 10, and a “streak plate” used to identify a specimen by scratching a mark on the plate’s surface (some minerals leave no streak; others produce a color different from the actual material).
+The tools of rockhounding have always included a prospector’s pick, sample bag, magnifying glass, handbook for identification, a “hardness set” for determining degree of hardness from one to ten, and a “streak plate” used to identify a specimen by scratching a mark on the plate’s surface (some minerals leave no streak; others produce a color different from the actual material).
 True pros lick a specimen to reveal its identifying characteristics disguised by the “desert varnish” rather than wetting it with one’s finger.
 Once identified, it is important to note the location where the specimen was originally sourced.
 A plethora of advertisements for rockcutting and polishing equipment sized for hobbyists have consistently appeared throughout the back pages of (now defunct) Desert Magazine and other lapidary-themed journals allowing for processing of collected specimens into finished pieces from home-based shops.

 On a few occasions an amateur mineralogist would actually find something not previously identified.
 Such was the case of Mrs. Zola Barnes of Los Angeles, who located in the Gold Gulch district of Nevada a new material exhibiting lovely alternating bands of red rhyolite and white chalcedony, which became known as Zolarite.